benjaminion/upgrading-ethereum-book/src/book.md

 This process is very common, and was an early candidate for consensus purposes in Ethereum&nbsp;2, though it was apparent [fairly early](https://github.com/ethereum/consensus-specs/blame/24c8a53b5c7be0248015413b6c0f8586e79d6b67/specs/casper_sharding_v2.1.md#L588) that there might be better ways.

-One problem with this approach is that, if you modify any part of the state &ndash; even a single bit &ndash; then you need to recalculate the hash of the entire serialised state.
-This is potentially an enormous overhead.
+A problem with this approach is that, if you modify any part of the state &ndash; even a single bit &ndash; then you need to recalculate the hash of the entire serialised state.
+This is potentially a huge overhead.
 It was dealt with in early versions of the spec by splitting the beacon state into [two parts](https://github.com/ethereum/consensus-specs/commit/0001b7b9de2bf87ff267547acdb99788cf9b463c#diff-4b26170476a5cef3886e7a1e74bb27a76abf80c7f4c4413d0ad1b47692571b6bR85): a slowly changing "crystallised" state that would rarely need re-hashing, and a smaller fast changing "active" state.
 However, this division of the state was a bit arbitrary and began to compromise some [other parts](https://github.com/ethereum/consensus-specs/pull/122#issuecomment-437170249) of the design.

 Ultimately, the split state approach was abandoned in favour of a method called "tree hashing", which is built on a technique called Merkleization[^fn-merkleization-name].
 The remainder of this section explores this approach.